void-linux/void-docs/src/installation/guides/arm-devices/index.md

 First, [download and verify](../../index.md#downloading-installation-media) a PLATFORMFS or ROOTFS tarball for your desired platform and [prepare your storage medium](#custom-partition-layout).
+If booted from a live image, [xbps-fetch](https://man.voidlinux.org/xbps-fetch) can download the image to the current directory.
 Then, unpack the tarball onto the file system using [tar(1)](https://man.voidlinux.org/tar.1):

 ```
+# xbps-fetch <URL>
 # tar xvfp <image>.tar.xz -C /mnt
 ```